What is a community battery and how does energy sharing work in your neighborhood?

 2. Storage in the neighborhood battery during overproduction

-3. Distribution of energy in the evening or at peak times
+3. Distribution of energy in the evening or peak moments

-4. Smart alignment with the power grid to prevent overloading
+4. Smart coordination with the power grid to prevent overload

-Sharing a home battery in a community requires good agreements on distribution and costs, often organized through a cooperative or energy deal.
+Sharing a home battery within a neighborhood setting requires good agreements on distribution and costs, often arranged through a cooperative or energy deal.

 What is the capacity of a neighborhood battery?

-The average neighborhood battery capacity is between 50 and 500 kWh.
-For a row of ten houses with solar panels, 100 to 200 kWh is often sufficient to absorb peak loads.
+The average neighborhood battery capacity ranges between 50 and 500 kWh.
+For a row of ten houses with solar panels, 100 to 200 kWh is often sufficient to handle peak load.
 The more houses participate, the larger the required battery capacity.

 When choosing a battery, consider: